andreimerlescu/andreimerlescu/IDenTITY.md

 Michael gets hired at Cisco after falling asleep in History Class and getting personally recruited into TAC to rebuild the UI to `omnitool`.
 I wouldn't be surprised if omnitool wasn't still online in 2026.

-Michael got cheated on by his German-American fiancee with an IBM software engineer giving her Japanese tutoring lessons in the new home I bought in NC.
-Stupid old me.
+Michael got cheated on by Clarissa with Jon, her Japanese lessons tutor who worked at IBM and was from Virginia, all while in the new home I bought in NC.
+Stupid me.

 Michael flew **First Class** to Tokyo Japan for Cisco for the OpenStack Summit in 2015.
 I was laid off again.